lbod/delite-tutorial-old/beginner.md

 ```

-We've extended our widget using `delite/Container` (and removed the `articleContent` property which we don't need anymore).
+We've extended our widget using `delite/Container` and removed the `articleContent` property which we don't need anymore.
+We also only need to extend `delite/Container` because it extends `delite/Widget`.

 #####Widget template
 Update ./BlogPost/BlogPost.html` to the following: